HumeAI/hume-typescript-sdk/README.md

     },
 });

-await socket.sendTextInput("Hello, how are you?");
+await socket.sendUserInput("Hello, how are you?");
 ```

 ## Errors